aspirina765/linkedin-login-OAuth1.0a/README.md

 ### How to start

 1. Clone the repository
-2. Go to the directory `LinkedinLoginPassport`
+2. Go to the directory `linkedin-login-OAuth1.0a`

 ```
-cd LinkedinLoginPassport\
+cd linkedin-login-OAuth1.0a\
 ```
 3. Enter the follwoing command